percona/k8spsmdb-docs/docs/ldap.md

     * Internal mongodb role
     * Mongos

-    Both the routing interface (mongos) and the configuraion (mongod) have to be configured to make the LDAP server a part of the Authentication/Authorization chain.
+    Both the routing interface (mongos) and the configuraion ReplicaSet (mongod) have to be configured to make the LDAP server a part of the Authentication/Authorization chain.